vegapit/nanoflare/README.md

 ## Python  modules

-The `pytorch` folder contains the Python modules implementing the Pytorch models that can be replicated with Nanoflare.
+The `pynanoflare` folder contains the Python modules implementing the Pytorch modules that can be replicated with this library.
 The `generate_test_data.py` scripts generates a new set of data used in the accuracy testing.